electronsandstuff/ParetoBench/README.md

  - `n`: The dimension of the input vector to the problem, ie the number of decision variables.
  - `m`: The number of objectives.

 All parameters should follow the PEP 8 naming scheme for variables.
-Whenever this leads to a parameter being named something different than what was called in the problem's defining paper, tihs change must be documented in the class.
+Whenever this leads to a parameter being named something different than what it was called in the problem's defining paper, tihs change must be documented in the class.

 # "Single Line" Serialization and Deserialization of Problems
 Sometimes it is useful to be able to specify problems with all of their parameters in a short single line string.
 Examples of applications include defining problems for testing optimizers in a config file, referring to problems in log files, and saving problems along with all parameters in file formats.
 To support this need, ParetoBench includes a simple serialization/deserialization format for problem parameters as well as a standard format for writing the problem's name and list of parameters into a single line string.